-Furthermore, with respect to operations (critical operations) that are necessary for the critical business,26 an enterprise needs to determine the Recovery Time Objective (RTO) and Recovery Level Objective (RLO) and then prioritize critical operations.27
+Furthermore, with respect to operations (critical operations) that are necessary for the critical business,29 an enterprise needs to determine the Recovery Time Objective (RTO) and Recovery Level Objective (RLO) and then prioritize critical operations.30

-In particular, for each critical operation, an enterprise should estimate the "permissible time" for which an interruption (or significant deterioration) is permitted and the "lowest permissible level"28 based on the chronological Business Impact Analysis (BIA), and then establish a Recovery Time Objective (RTO) which is earlier than the permissible time and a Recovery Level Objective (RLO) which is higher than the lowest permissible level.^{29, 30, 31} However, a Recovery Time Objective (RTO) and a Recovery Level Objective (RLO) in this stage are only guidelines because their feasibility has not yet been examined.
-Strategies and measures for achieving these objectives will finally be determined based on the judgment of the management only after the feasibility of strategies and measures in Chapter IV has been assessed.32
+In particular, for each critical operation, an enterprise should estimate the "permissible time" for which an interruption (or significant deterioration) is permitted and the "lowest permissible level" based on the chronological Business Impact Analysis (BIA), and then establish a Recovery Time Objective (RTO) which is earlier than the permissible time and a Recovery Level Objective (RLO) which is higher than the lowest permissible level.
+32,33,34 However, both RTO and RLO in this stage are merely references because their feasibility has not yet been examined.
+Strategies and measures for achieving these objectives will finally be determined based on the judgment of the management only after the feasibility of strategies and measures in Chapter IV has been assessed.
+35